danhenriquex/NLW5-FrontEnd-NextJS/README.md

 # or
 yarn dev
 and
-yarn server to run the the server
+yarn server to run the server
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.